-Toronto College of Music SUMMER TERM, WILL BE HELD FROM
+Toronto College of Music SUMMER TERM,

-Specially designed for Teachers and those who can-not attend the regular sessions.
-Instruction in all departments by the most eminent teachers.
-Large Three Manual Organ in College Hall for lessons and practice.
-Fall Term begins September 5th.
-F. H. TORRINGTON, Director every citizen a right to a Free Farm from the public land.
-You have long intended to look this matter up.
-Why not now?
-A great body of FREE GOVARNMENT LAND has just been opened for settlement along the St. Paul, Minneapolis & Manitoba Pine and hard wood timber is easily accessible.
-Clear st cams water the country.
+Lictor ON WILL BE HELD FROM!
+July 8th to Aug.
+9th.
+Specially designed for Teachers and those who cannot attend the regular sessions.
+I Instruction in all-departments by the most eminent, teachers.
+Large Three Manual Organ in College Hall for lessons, and practice.
+Fail Term begins September 5th.
+F. H. TORRINGTON, Director to every citizen a right to a Free Farm from the public land. a You have flong intended to look this matter up., Why, not now ?!
+A great, body of FREE GOVERNMENT LAND has just been loponed for settlement along the St. Paul, Minneapolis & Manitoba Railway in Montana No It is rich and gently rolling.
+Pine, and hard, wood timber ; is basily, accessible.
+Clear st eams water the country.
 It is the natural home of horses, theep and cattle.
-Large crops can be raised without i rigation.
-Great v-ins of coal are plentiful.
-This is what you want.
-This is the last body of free land in the United States suitable for grazing and agricultural purposes.
-For further inif rmation app'y to FI WHITSEY, Gen. Pass. and Ticket Agent, St. Paul, Minn ; or J M HCCKINS, Palmer House Block, Toronto.
+Large crops on bo raised without irrigation!
+Great vains of coal are plentiful de This is what you want in This is the last hody of free land, in, the United States suitable for 2 grazing and agricultural purposes.
+For further in remation apply to F I WHITNEY, Gen. Pass. and Ticket Agent, St. Paul, Minn ; Oor J M H.CEINS, 4 Palmer House Block, Toronto: 11 10011 1:15:11:0 in writing and attended and wheel and will out Salling during winter from Portland everyThursday. and Halifax 676.7 Saturday to Liverpool, and in summer from Quebec every Saturday to Liverpool, calling at Londonderry to land mails and passengers for Scotland and Ireland; also from Baltimore, via Hali-fax and St. John's, N. F., to Liverpool fortnightly uring, summer, months, (Inc steamers of the Glasgow lines: sall; during winter to and from Haliffax !! and Boston, weekly, and Glasgow and Philadelphia fortnightly.